gvwilson/sdxpy/src/lint/index.md

 ### As Far as We Can Go

-`FindDuplicateKeys` only considers constant keys, so it won't find duplicate keys that are created on the fly like this:
+`FindDuplicateKeys` only considers constant keys, which means it won't find duplicate keys that are created on the fly like this:

 [% inc file="function_keys.py" %]

-We could try adding logic to handle this, but one of the fundamental theorems of computer science is that it's impossible to create a program that can predict the output of arbitrary other programs.
+We could try adding more code to handle this, but there are so many different ways to generate keys on the fly that our linter couldn't possibly catch them all.
-Our linter can therefore produce [%g false_negative "false negatives" %], i.e., tell us there aren't problems when there actually are.
+The possibility of [%g false_negative "false negatives" %] doesn't mean that linting is useless, though: every problem that linting catches gives programmers more time to check for things that linters can't find.

 </div>